Where to buy PS5: PlayStation 5 restock UK and US guide (updated TODAY)

 GameStop

 GameStop surprised customers with drop of Xbox Series X and Xbox Series S bundles online during Black Friday week, before making both Microsoft and Sony's console available in stores on the big day itself.
-Units were limited to a minimum of two per store, and one per customer, so we'll have to wait and see if GameStop's stock has dried up, or it's holding some back for Cyber Monday.View Deal
+Units were limited to a minimum of two per store, and one per customer, so we'll have to wait and see if GameStop's stock has dried up, or it's holding some more back for the pre-Christmas rush.View Deal

 Meijer